International Motor Contest Association

-The International Motor Contest Association (IMCA) was organized in 1915 by J. Alex Sloan, and is the oldest active auto racing sanctioning body in the United States.
-IMCA is headquartered in Vinton, Iowa, and features several classes and divisions of weekly racing in six geographical regions of the United States.
+The International Motor Contest Association (IMCA) is an auto racing sanctioning body for dirt track racing in the United States headquartered in Vinton, Iowa.
+Organized in 1915 by J. Alex Sloan, IMCA is the oldest active auto racing sanctioning body in the United States.
+IMCA features several classes and divisions of weekly racing in six geographical regions of the United States.